 Up to 23% of Native American families live with low food security, and nutrition-related disease is disproportionately higher than other Americans.

 PWNA provides seed funding, supplies and technical support for community-led initiatives that will enhance a resource or project impacting the quality of life for participants and the community.

 Our Community Investment Projects typically involve:

 Our community investment projects run over a longer period and we track outcomes over a longer period as well.
-For examples of our Long-Term Solutions projects, see our Annual Report and our Community Investment Project Summary.
+For examples of our Long-Term Solutions projects, see our Annual Report.